UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 For example, we wouldn’t be able to distinguish between regions with 10-20 and 40-50 observations since the colours are so similar.

-Remember that comparing positions is more effective than than comparing colours, so how can we use position to compare multiple distributions?
+Remember that comparing positions is more effective than comparing colours, so how can we use position to compare multiple distributions?

 ---

-## Boxplots show several key statistic from a distribution
+## Boxplots show several key statistics from a distribution

 [Jhguch at en.wikipedia via Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Boxplot_vs_PDF.svg)